-Most store-bought filters are not capable of collecting ragweed pollen or other small particles due to its microscopic size.
+Most store-bought filters are not capable of collecting ragweed pollen or other small particles due to their microscopic size.
 These filters are mostly meant to protect your furnace and air conditioner, not the air you breathe.

 Yes!
 Mother Nature has natural processes in place that continually clean the outside air.
 While our homes are more energy efficient than ever, they can lock in more allergens and pollutants, creating a perfect breeding ground for bacteria and viruses.
-Due to this tightening effect, proper filtration and improved air cleaning has never been more important.
+Due to this tightening effect, proper filtration and improved air cleaning have never been more important.

 Allergens are the invisible enemy of the home.
 What can we do to protect ourselves year-round?

 Optimize your indoor air with a multipronged approach, combining the use of fresh air ventilation, air filtration, and humidity control.
 To remove pollen, mold, and other particles from the air in your home, install whole-house air filtration in your HVAC system.
 Also, keep your indoor humidity between 40–60 percent—this keeps your lungs and nasal passages hydrated and can help filter out allergens from the air you breathe.
 Other solutions such as UV Light systems and HEPA air cleaners are available options that offer additional protection.

 Full article from Mpls.St.Paul Magazine